Last Updated: 2 months ago

 This breed is unlike any other and has some things to consider.
-Learn what you need to know from traits, health to where you can get a kitty!
+Learn what you need to know, from traits and health to where you can get a kitty!

-The Savannah cat breed brings a touch of the wild into the homes of everyone that pet parents this remarkable feline.
+The Savannah cat breed brings a touch of the wild into the homes of everyone who pet-parents this remarkable feline.